×

 • Chinese is spoken as a national language in: China, Taiwan.

 You will also get to know the continents where Quechua and Chinese speaking countries lie.
-Based on the number of people that speak these languages, the position of Quechua language is not available and position of Chinese language is 1.
+Based on the number of people that speak these languages, the position of Quechua language is 23 and position of Chinese language is 1.
 Find all the information about these languages on Quechua and Chinese.

 Quechua and Chinese Language History